-Within the framework of the contract signed between A/S SAF Tehnika and "LEO Petijumu centrs SIA" a cooperation project on a competence centre for the Latvian industry of manufacturing electrical and optical devices is being implemented, regarding which "LEO Petijumu centrs SIA" has signed a contract with Investment and Development Agency of Latvia in order to obtain financing from the European Regional Development Fund.
-As part of the above project, A/S SAF Tehnika is conducting two individual research activities to develop new products.
+Within the framework of the contract signed between A/S SAF Tehnika and "LEO Petijumu centrs SIA" a cooperation project on a competence center for the Latvian industry of manufacturing electrical and optical devices is being implemented, regarding which "LEO Petijumu centrs SIA" has signed a contract with Investment and Development Agency of Latvia in order to obtain financing from the European Regional Development Fund.
+As part of the above project A/S SAF Tehnika is conducting two individual research activities to develop new products.
 In order to implement projects under these activities, co-financing is provided to cover remuneration of project staff and other costs related to the specific projects.
 Projects planned to be impelemented in two years time.
 Co-financing received relates to expense items recognized in Statement of Profit or Loss and Other Comprehensive Income and thus is recognized as income over the period necessary to match the grant on a systematic basis to the costs that it is intended to compensate.
 In case the co-financing is granted, however the cash is not yet received, respective receivables are recognized in Statement of Financial Position under Other receivables.

-I Stock
+J Stock

 Stock is stated at the lower of cost or net realizable value.
 Cost is valued based on the FIFO method.
 Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs necessary to make the sale.
-Costs of finished goods and work-in-progress include cost of materials, personnel and depreciation
+Costs of finished goods and work-in-progress include cost of materials, personnel and depreciation.

-J Financial instruments
+K Financial instruments

-The Company's financial instruments consist of trade receivables, investments in subsidiaries and joint ventures, investments in other companies' equity, other receivables, cash and cash equivalents, borrowings, trade payables and other payables and derivatives.
+The Group's financial instruments consist of trade receivables, equity-accounted investees, investments in other companies' equity, other receivables, cash and cash equivalents, borrowings, trade payables and other payables and derivatives.
 Investments in other companies' equity are classified as available for sale.
-All other financial assets except for investments in subsidiaries, joint ventures and derivatives are classified as loans and receivables but liabilities - as liabilities at amortised cost.
+All other financial assets except for equity-accounted investees and derivatives are classified as loans and receivables but liabilities - as liabilities at amortised cost.

-Financial instruments except for derivatives are initially recognised on the date that they are originated at fair value plus directly attributable transaction costs.
+Financial instruments except for derivatives are initially recognised at fair value plus directly attributable transaction costs.

-Financial assets are derecognised when the rights to receive cash flows from the investments have expired or have been transferred and the Company has transferred substantially all risks and rewards of ownership.
-Financial liabilities are derecognized if the Company's obligations specified in the contract expire or are discharged or cancelled.
+Financial assets are derecognised when the rights to receive cash flows from the investments have expired or have been transferred and the Group has transferred substantially all risks and rewards of ownership.

+Financial liabilities are derecognized if the Group's obligations specified in the contract expire or are discharged or cancelled.